 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.

-Renewable sources are getting more popular as they are the only hope for human beings.
-We have seen a drastic change in solar panel technology over the few years.
+Renewable sources are becoming more popular, as they are the only hope for humankind.
+Over the past few years, we have seen a drastic change in solar panel technologyyears.

-This blog will give you brief information about bifacial solar modules and how do they work!
+This blog will briefly explain bifacial solar modules and how they work!

 What are Bifacial Solar Modules?

-There are two types of solar panels or we can say solar modules, present in the market, mono-facial and bifacial.
+There are two types of solar panels, or solar modules, on the market: mono-facial and bifacial.

-Mono-facial solar modules are the most common type, as most people are using the mono-facial solar modules.
+Mono-facial solar modules are the most common type, as most people are using them.

 When the sunlight hits the surface of the mono-facial solar modules, it starts generating electricity and that’s how it works.